MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-PSSession.md

 application name when you are not using the **ConnectionURI** parameter in the command.

 The default value is the value of the `$PSSessionApplicationName` preference variable on the local computer.
-If this preference variable is not defined, the default value is WSMAN.
+If this preference variable is not defined, the default value is `WSMAN`.
 This value is appropriate for most uses.
 For more information, see [about_Preference_Variables](About/about_Preference_Variables.md).